-Today, we began our day in a similar fashion to yesterday, with ample time to enjoy sea and scenery.
-We went just a short distance to the east, approaching the outer reaches of the Fethiye Peninsula, an area that appears to have been densely settled in antiquity.
-Already at our lunchtime swimming spot, we spotted the evidence: the limestone cliffs we were tied up to did not look quite natural.
+On a number of our gulet trips in Lycia, from our starting point in Göcek, we head just a short distance to the east, approaching the outer reaches of the Fethiye Peninsula, an area that appears to have been densely settled in antiquity.
+Already at our lunchtime swimming spot, we are able spot antiquities: the limestone cliffs we were tied up to did not look quite natural.
 A series of smooth horizontal and vertical surfaces caught our eye: remains of ancient building foundations, maybe of houses, or perhaps of structures to do with the coastline, such as harbour installations, storage spaces and so on.
 Broadly speaking, when we see extensive rock-cuttings in this part of the world, we can assume that they are at least 1,500 years old - and potentially much older.

 As to when, nearly everything to be seen on Gemiler belongs to the Byzantine era, the period when the Eastern Roman Empire, centred on Constantinople, was the major power in the region (for Lycia, that's a long era, from the fourth to the eleventh or twelfth centuries AD).
 There's a certain amount of controversy regarding Gemiler, but most scholars would place most of the remains sometime between the fifth and seventh centuries, with a tiny bit of activity later on.

-Our late afternoon visit to Gemiler and its monuments, the first archaeological visit on our cruise, was wonderful.
-We had the place to ourselves.
-Basking in the balmy light of the closing day, scented with the aroma of the pine and mastic trees that shaded our walk (along with wild olives and gnarly oaks), the island was an oasis of peace, the only noise being my guiding, our guests' chatter and the odd cicada.
+Our late afternoon visit to Gemiler and its monuments, the first archaeological visit on our cruise, is wonderful.
+Basking in the balmy light of the closing day, scented with the aroma of the pine and mastic trees that shade our walk (along with wild olives and gnarly oaks), exploring the island's remarkable antiquities is always a grand adventure.